 The dribble and kick competition is a 1 versus 1 competition between two teams.
-It is a kind of combination of a penalty kick and a soccer game.
+It is a combination of a penalty kick and a soccer game.
 The striking robot starts in the middle of the playing field facing the opposing goal.
 The goal keeper of the other team is in this goal.
-After the robots are placed, the ball is placed randomly on the imaginary line segment in parallel to the goal lines and through the penalty mark in the half of the field behind the robot.
-Before each trial, the referee also randomly places a black obstacle in the path between the penalty mark in front of the robot and the goal area.
+The referee places two obstacles randomly in the half with the opposing goal, but outside of the center circle and the goal box.
+The distance between the obstacles must be at least 100 cm.
+After the robots and the obstacles are placed, the ball is placed randomly on the imaginary line segment in parallel to the goal lines and through the penalty mark in the half of the field behind the robot.